TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 Snapshots might seem the best thing that has happened to us while testing thus far.
 But we are forced to wonder, _what_ exactly are we testing?
 What's being validated?
 If a snapshot passes, what does it convey about the correctness of the component?

+Snapshot tests may cause false positives.
+Since we cannot ascertain the validity of the component from a snapshot test, a bug might go undetected.
+Over-reliance on snapshots can make developers more confident about their code than they should be.

 The other issue with snapshots is false negatives.
 Even the most insignificant of changes compel the test to fail.
 Fixing punctuation?
 Snapshot will fail.
 Replacing an HTML tag to a more semantic one?
 Snapshot will fail.
 This might cause us to lose our confidence in the test suite altogether.
 Snapshots aren't inherently bad; they do serve a purpose.
 But it's beneficial to understand when to snapshot, and when not to snapshot.

 ### Assignment